learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 ## Install Ruby Version 2.7.4 on Ubuntu

-For our Ruby labs and lessons, we expect that students use Ruby version 2.7.4 on Ubuntu.
+For our Ruby labs and lessons, we recommend that students use Ruby version 2.7.4 on Ubuntu.
 If Ruby Environment Manager (RVM) has been successfully installed, you can quickly install Ruby with a couple of commands.

 ### Action Item